 The rising price of energy has decreased supplies of food in two ways: it’s made fuel crops more attractive and it’s made export and transport of food staples such as wheat, corn, and rice both more expensive and less appealing.

 The outcome?
 We have breadlines in Egypt, we have spiraling food staples cost, and not enough food, which means people will be starving to death later this year.
-We passed a tipping point and it was much closer and more easily seen than the one Al Gore brought up in his movie.
+We passed a tipping point and it was much closer and more easily seen than the one Al Gore brought up.

 Food production and commodities combined with free markets have kept famine at bay across most of the world since the early 80’s.
-The fact is that modern famines are created by government policies, or strife which interdicts transport.
-The Somalian famine was due to civil war against Islamists, and the Bangladesh famine was due to failed governance.
+Most modern famines are created by government policies, or strife which interdicts transport, occasionally you see extended drought cause impacts as well.
+The Somalian famine was due to civil war against Islamists, and the Bangladesh famine was due to failed governance and civil strife.

 Any country can feed its people no matter how dense the population if they can farm at the level that 16th century Japanese peasants were capable of, this demonstrated in “A Step Further Out” by Jerry Pournelle.
 In the modern world with cheap transport and modern agriculture there’s simply no excuse for Famine, but I fear we’ve passed that point and that we will see some people starving to death this year.

 Some future Chomsky will no doubt be writing screeds about Euro-centric Environmental Imperialism and Energy Hegemony, but in the end it’s exactly that sort of person who’s at fault here.
 Social liberals and computer models are a terrible combination, as the Club of Rome model tells us.
 (See here.)
 One of the few areas where opposition to science is somewhat accepted on the left is opposition to nuclear energy and genetically modified foods however both products of science will be needed to support humanity once world population passes 9 billion.